errata-c/interactive_plotting/design.md

 Check the current input file to see if it was changed.
 Verify that it parses without any issues.
 Once it has run, take the objects defined and add them to the list of drawing objects.
 Additionally allow for variables with control handles or sliders.

 Decide on the grid spacing to draw given the viewport zoom level (Consider the two axes separately).
 Draw the grid, given the current viewport.
 Draw each of the render objects in the order they were defined.

+**Context:** store the data about the current scene.
+The file we are tracking, the zoom, the pan, the object list.

+Create a simple SFML window.
+Keep it in the context, update the viewport as needed when the user changes it.